 All of us at Aris Medical Solutions want to wish everyone a safe and wonderful holiday season.
 We do not take breaks either, we are here to help you!

-If you need more information or would like a live demo of our Automated HIPAA Compliance platform, contact us at 877.659.2467 or complete the contact us form.
+If you need assistance with HIPAA Training, Risk Management, or guidance with your HIPAA Compliance contact us at 877.659.2467 or complete the contact us form.

 “Simplifying HIPAA through Partnership, Education, and Support”